-When looking for the best Washington homeowners insurance, look for a company that provides coverage for the local natural disasters like earthquakes, floods and landslides.
+When looking for the best Washington homeowners insurance, look for a company that provides coverage for local natural disasters like earthquakes, floods and landslides.
 Due to the Cascadia subduction zone, Washington state has the second-highest risk for earthquakes.

 We’ve analyzed the best homeowners insurance providers across the United States and Washington to help you find the coverage you need.